Fine compactified moduli of enriched structures on stable curves: Representability of the functor of enriched structures

-\begin{definition} Let $f\colon \Gamma \ra \Gamma'$ be a morphism of graphs (given as always by contracting some edges).
+\begin{definition} Let $f\colon \Gamma \ra \Gamma'$ be a contraction of graphs.
 We say $f\colon\Gamma \ra \Gamma'$ is \emph{aligned} if for every circuit-connected component $G$ of $\Gamma$, either \begin{enumerate} \item every vertex of $G$ maps to the same vertex of $\Gamma'$, or \item the map $f$ is injective on the vertices of $G$ (equivalently, no edge in $G$ is contracted). \end{enumerate} \end{definition} Note that case (1) is \emph{not} the same as saying that all edges in $G$ are contracted --- rather, it says there exists a connected spanning subgraph of $G$ all of whose edges are contracted.

-\begin{lemma} Let $\Gamma_\ca{M} \ra \Gamma$ be a contraction which is not aligned.
-Let $p \in U_\Gamma$.
-Then $\ca{E}_\Gamma(p) = \emptyset$. \end{lemma} \begin{proof} Since $\Gamma_\ca{M}\to\Gamma$ is not aligned, there exists some circuit-connected component $G$ of $\Gamma_\ca{M}$ such that at least one non-loop edge of $G$ is contracted, but the vertices of $G$ do not all have the same image in $\Gamma$.
-Let $e$ be such a contracted edge, let $v$ be the vertex of $\Gamma$ to which it is contracted, and let $V$ be the set of vertices of $\Gamma_\ca{M}$ whose image in $\Gamma$ is the vertex $v$.
+\begin{lemma} Let $\Gamma_\smallM \ra \Gamma'$ be a contraction which is not aligned.
+Let $p \in U_{\Gamma'}$.
+Then $\ca{E}_{\Gamma_\smallM/\Gamma'}(p) = \emptyset$. \end{lemma} \begin{proof} Since $\Gamma_\smallM\to\Gamma'$ is not aligned, there exists some circuit-connected component $G$ of $\Gamma_\smallM$ such that at least one non-loop edge of $G$ is contracted, but the vertices of $G$ do not all have the same image in $\Gamma'$.
+Let $e$ be such a contracted edge, let $v$ be the vertex of $\Gamma'$ to which it is contracted, and let $V$ be the set of vertices of $\Gamma_\smallM$ whose image in $\Gamma'$ is the vertex $v$.

 Now not all the vertices of $G$ are in $V$ by assumption; let $e'$ be an edge of $G$ connecting such a vertex to $V$, and let $\gamma$ be a circuit of $G$ containing both $e$ and $e'$.
 Thus $\gamma$ has at least one edge $e$ between two vertices in $V$ and another edge $e'$ between $V$ and $V^c$.